 Early-onset Alzheimer's: When symptoms begin before age 65

-How common is early-onset Alzheimer's?
+What is early-onset Alzheimer's?

+Early-onset Alzheimer's is an uncommon form of dementia that strikes people younger than age 65.
 Of all the people who have Alzheimer's disease, about 5 percent develop symptoms before age 65.
 So if 4 million Americans have Alzheimer's, at least 200,000 people have the early-onset form of the disease.

-Early-onset Alzheimer's that runs in families is linked to three genes that differ from the APOE gene that can increase your risk of Alzheimer's in general.
+Early-onset Alzheimer's that runs in families is linked to three genes — the APP, PSEN 1 and PSEN 2 — that differ from the APOE gene that can increase your risk of Alzheimer's in general.

-That's a personal decision that only you can make.
-Anyone who's considering it should pursue genetic counseling — to examine the pros and cons beforehand.
+Genetic testing for these mutations is available, but anyone who's considering it should pursue genetic counseling — to examine the pros and cons beforehand.

 For example, it may be helpful to consider how a positive test may affect your eligibility for long-term care, disability and life insurance.